 Each sync pair has a level and six stats—HP, Attack, Defense, Special Attack, Special Defense, and Speed.
 The stats function similarly to how they do in other Pokémon games—HP represents how healthy a Pokémon is; Attack determines the power of physical moves, which can be guarded against by Defense; Special Attack and Special Defense are the same for special moves; and Speed affects the rate the move gauge fills.
 Your sync pair's current strength is denoted by its level, which you can increase by earning Experience Points (XP) for completing battles.
 Each time a sync pair levels up, its stats will increase.

 Each sync pair also has a number of ★s associated with it that indicates its potential and determines its level cap.
 The first sync pairs to join your team, including the Main Character & Pikachu, are 3★ and max out at Lv.
 30 initially.
 The strongest sync pairs are 5★ and can reach Lv.
 40. You'll gain the ability to increase the level cap of your sync pairs early in the game.
 You can also increase their ★s using rare items, so eventually any sync pair can become 5★.
 Only a 5★ sync pair that has had its level cap fully unlocked can reach Lv.
-100.
+120, the current maximum level.

-Sync pairs start out with just two moves—usually a Pokémon attack and Trainer move.
+Sync pairs start out with just two moves—usually a Pokémon attack and a Trainer move.
 Using Pokémon moves in battle will deplete your move gauge, which will gradually recover over time.
-Trainer moves won't deplete the move gauge, but they can only be used a limited number of times each battle.
+Most Trainer moves won't deplete the move gauge, but they can only be used a limited number of times each battle.
 Sync pairs can learn more moves with the help of certain items.

 The usual type matchup chart from Pokémon video games doesn't apply in Pokémon Masters.
 Each sync pair instead has one or two type strengths and a single type weakness, and that weakness might be different even between sync pairs of the same type.
-Taking advantage of the opponent's weaknesses is key to winning battles in Pokémon Masters, you'll want to develop sync pairs of each type.
+Taking advantage of the opponent's weaknesses is key to winning battles in Pokémon Masters, so you'll want to develop sync pairs of each type.

 In addition to a type, each sync pair also has a role—strike, support, or tech.
 Strike sync pairs tend to have high Attack or Special Attack but lower HP.
 Support sync pairs are on the opposite end of the spectrum—they usually have higher HP, lower offensive stats, and typically learn moves that restore HP or increase their teammates' stats.
 Tech sync pairs tend to focus more on impacting the battle indirectly with tricky tactics like inflicting status conditions.